 This film is not currently playing on MUBI but 30 other great films are.
-See what’s now showing one star for Val, one star for kevin "we took drugs to expand our minds' Dillon, one star for Kyle Maclachlan as a hippie, one star for Robert Richardson, one star for boobs, one star for Frank Whaley, negative three stars for oliver stone
+See what’s now showing one star for Val, one star for kevin "we took drugs to expand our minds' Dillon, one star for Kyle Maclachlan as a hippie, one star for Robert Richardson, one star for Frank Whaley, negative three stars for oliver stone

 This movie is really long or at least feels really long.
 What I liked most about it was Val singing with his own voice, the hallucinogenic imagery, Crispin as Warhol and the musical performances.
 What I didn't like was finding out how watered down Meg Ryan's character was from the real thing.